 - Your psychiatric condition was filed after termination or notice of termination from your job, unless your employer knew about your psychiatric injury or treatment for a psychiatric disorder before your termination.

 It’s important to note that stress itself is not listed as a psychiatric condition in the DSM-IV.

 Workers Compensation Stress Claims Must Be Confirmed by Your Physician

-In addition to these requirements, stress and psychiatric injury workers’ comp claims that are filed in California must be supported by a detailed testimony from your doctor.
+In addition to these requirements, psychiatric and emotional distress claims claims that are filed in California must be supported by a detailed testimony from your doctor.
 Your physician will be required to submit a thorough review of your background, developmental history, personal problems, job satisfaction, and performance reviews.
 They must also include depositions, statements from your co-workers, personal records, psychometric test data, academic and military records, and interviews with your family members to prove your psychiatric injury.

 Claiming Stress Leave in California Under FMLA & CFRA

-If you are suffering from workplace stress that has resulted in a psychiatric injury, filing a California workers’ comp claim or taking FMLA leave could be the antidote to getting you back on the right track at work.
-If your stress is being caused by employment discrimination or harassment you may also be eligible to file a workplace discrimination or harassment claim.
+If you are suffering from workplace stress that has resulted in a psychiatric injury, filing a California workers’ comp claim or taking FMLA leave could get you back on the right track.
+If your stress is being caused by employment discrimination or harassment, you may also be eligible to file a workplace discrimination or harassment claim.
 To find out what your options may be, contact our expert California employment attorneys at Hennig Ruiz for a free consultation today.